This guide is intended to give an overview of infographics and some questions to consider when creating them.

 An infographic is a visual representation of information, data, or knowledge intended to present complex information quickly and clearly.
 It combines elements like text, images, charts, and diagrams to convey a message or tell a story in an engaging and easily understandable way.
 Infographics are often used to simplify large amounts of data, highlight key points, and make information more accessible to a wider audience.
 There are variety of infographic types including statistical, informational, timeline, process, and comparison.

-Planning Your Infographic #
+Defining Your Infographic #

 - Identify the Purpose: What message do you want to convey?
 What is the main goal of your infographic?